bsmith89/compbio-template/TEMPLATE.md

     `raw/NOTE.md` would describe the experiment and this file in detail.

 Intermediate data files are separated into directories based on their content.
+The extension portion of these file names should indicate the format of the data, while the '`.`' separated words which make up the file name loosely describe the workflow used to produce the file.
+For example:
+-  `seq/16S.align.ungap.afn` would be multiple sequence alignment (`.align.`) in nuceotide FASTA format (`.afn`) which has had all gap positions removed (`.ungap.`).
+-  `tre/16S.align.ungap.nwk` is a Newick formatted phylogenetic tree generated from `seq/16S.align.ungap.afn`.

+A subset of filename keyword recommendations are document in `*/TEMPLATE.md` files in various directories.
+This naming scheme is not a replacement for both liberal note-taking and a programmatic description of the pipeline in the `Makefile`.

 -  `meta/`

     All of the experiment metadata, formatted conveniently for downstream analysis.
-    Tab separated values (`.tsv`) is the preferred format.
+    Tab separated values (`.tsv`) with headers is the preferred format.
     The files in this directory are usually minimally processed versions of the original metadata files stored in `raw/`.
+    Column titles should be explained in `meta/NOTE.md`.

 -  `seq/`

     Intermediate analysis files which contain sequence.
-    The extension portion of these file names should indicate the format of the data, while the `.` separated words which make up the file name loosely describe the workflow used to produce the file.
-    This nameing scheme is not a replacement for both liberal note-taking and coding the pipeline into the `Makefile`.

-    For example: `16S.align.ungap.afn` would be multiple
-    sequence alignment (`.align.`) in nuceotide FASTA format (`.afn`) which has had all gap positions removed (`.ungap.`).

 -  `tre/`

     Intermediate analysis files which contain phylogenetic or taxonomic trees.
-    As above, the extension describes the file format and the `.` separated parts of the name describe the workflow.

-    For example: `16S.afn.ungap.nwk` is a Newick formatted phylogenetic tree generated from `seq/16S.ungap.afn`.

 -  `res/`

     Any intermediate results which cannot be easily placed in another directory.
     For instance, a TSV of pairwise sequence distances.

-    A description of the intermediate results and what they're good for can be found in `res/NOTE.md`.

 ## Final Results ##